smarticoai/public-api/docs/interfaces/TStoreItem.md

 • **category\_ids**: `number`[]

-The list of IDs of the categories where the store item is assigned, information about categories can be retrievend with getStoreCategories method
+The list of IDs of the categories where the store item is assigned, information about categories can be retrieved with getStoreCategories method

 ___